emanuelmoraes-dev/datetime-utility/README.md

 * pattern: String containing date mask (default value 'yyyy/MM/dd hh:mm:ss.S')

+* strict: if true, if the amount of characters for a value in "default" is not respected, the function returns null.
+Default value: true

 Pattern | Description
 ------- | ------------------------------------------
 dd      | day of the month containing two characters